osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

   ![Wizard](images/OSATEUserGuide/CloneDialog.png)

-3. The wizard now asks which brances to clone.
+3. The wizard now asks which branches to clone.
 Here there is only one: `master`.

    Leave it selected and click on `Next >`.